gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 Confirmed that the **LAN interface** was set to `10.0.1.1/24` — matching the diagram and providing the subnet for my lab internal network.

+#### 🔑 Securing the Firewall

+Changed the **default admin password** to a strong passphrase.

+### ✅ Finalizing Setup

+Once complete, pfSense prompted to check for updates.
+I went ahead and upgraded the system to the latest stable version: **pfSense CE 2.8.0**

+## 7️⃣ pfSense Firewall Rules

+With the interfaces and static mappings in place, I started building out access control policies between zones.

+#### 🔧 Interface Mapping & Naming

+First, I renamed the default OPT interfaces for clarity:

+- `OPT1` → `MONITORING`
+- `OPT2` → `AD`
+- `OPT3` → `VULNERABLEMACHINES`